brodeau/aerobulk/README.md

 **> Some Examples**

-Using COARE 3.0 without the cool-skin warm-layer parametrization, with air temperature and humidity provided at 2m and wind at 10m:
+Using COARE 3.6 without the cool-skin warm-layer parameterization, with air temperature and humidity provided at 2m and wind at 10m:

               PROGRAM TEST_COEFF
                   USE mod_const
-                  USE mod_blk_coare_3p0
+                  USE mod_blk_coare3p6
                   ...
                   jpi = Ni ! x-shape of the 2D domain
                   jpj = Nj ! y-shape of the 2D domain
                   ...
-                  CALL TURB_COARE_3P0( '3.0', 2., 10., Ts, t2, qs, q2, U10, &
+                  CALL TURB_COARE3P6( 1, 2., 10., Ts, t2, qs, q2, U10, .false., .false., &
                   &                     Cd, Ch, Ce, t10, q10, U_blk )
                   ...
               END PROGRAM TEST_COEFF

-In this case, Ts and qs, the surface temperature and saturation specific humidity won't be modified.
-The relevant value of qs must be provided as input.
+In this case, `Ts` and `qs`, the surface temperature and saturation specific humidity won't be modified.
+The actual value of `qs` must be provided as an input.

-Now the same but using the cool-skin warm-layer parametrization:
+Now the same but using the cool-skin warm-layer parameterization:

               PROGRAM TEST_COEFF
                   USE mod_const
-                  USE mod_blk_coare_3p0
+                  USE mod_blk_coare3p6
                   ...
                   jpi = Ni ! x-shape of the 2D domain
                   jpj = Nj ! y-shape of the 2D domain
                   ...
-                  CALL TURB_COARE_3P0( '3.0', 2., 10., Ts, t2, qs, q2, U10, &
+                  CALL TURB_COARE3P6( 1, 2., 10., Ts, t2, qs, q2, U10, .true., .true., &
                   &                    Cd, Ch, Ce, t10, q10, U_blk,                     &
-                  &                Qsw=Rsw, rad_lw=Rlw, slp=MSL )
+                  &                    Qsw=Rsw, rad_lw=Rlw, slp=MSL
+                  &                    isecday_utc=50400, plong=xlongitudes )
                   ...
               END PROGRAM TEST_COEFF

+We provide arrays of the NET solar flux to the ocean (`Rsw`), downwelling longwave (infrared) flux (`Rlw`), sea-level atmospheric pressure (`MSL`), and longitudes (`xlongitudes`); as well as the current UTC time as seconds since 00:00 (here 2PM = 50400).
-Here, Ts is the bulk SST as input and will become the skin temperature as output! qs is irrelevant as input and is the saturation specific humidity at temperature Ts as output!
+Note: `Ts` is the bulk SST as an input and is updated to the skin temperature as an output!
+Value passed to `qs` as an input won't be used, however, as an output, `qs` is the saturation specific humidity at temperature `Ts`!

 &nbsp;